 - Newspaper eLibrary * - Cover-to-cover full-text for today's leading newspapers.

-- ProQuest * - A collection of research databases that covers magazines, newspapers, and journals and can satisfy the research needs of K-12, undergraduate, graduate, professional, and casual public researchers.
+- ProQuest * - A collection of research databases that covers magazines, newspapers, and journals and can satisfy the research needs of high school, undergraduate, graduate, professional, and casual public researchers.

 - Sparknotes - Study guides to literature, history, math, biology, and other subjects for upper level high school and college students.
 Multiple ways to study online, with eReaders, or with books, along with blogs, test prep, quizzes, and interactive community features.